-Eight years ago, after losing a job through no fault of her own (the Cleveland-based record label she worked for ran out of money), Raquel Lynn created her dream job one blog post at a time.
+Eight years ago, after losing a job through no fault of her own (the Cleveland-based record label she worked for ran out of money), Raquel Lynn created her dream job one blog post at a time which led to Horses and Heels.
 With a knack for interior decorating, beautiful photographs and inventive recipes, the Paint Horse-loving barrel racer Raquel has garnered legions of fans of her modern western-glam lifestyle.

 Pioneering the Blogosphere

 Raquel shared her idea with her sister and a couple of friends.
 Together they came up with the name Horses and Heels.